Itera/spring/README.md

 Yaml can be used and is often useful for properties that are nested in nature.

-Yaml does _not_ work with PropertySource - but works fine with ConfigurationProperty and default propery (application*) loading.
+Yaml does _not_ work with PropertySource - but works fine with ConfigurationProperty and default property (application*) loading.

 ---